n73-ai/n73/README.md

 **Version 1** is now available — try it here:
 [https://n73.agustfricke.com](https://n73.agustfricke.com)

+All pending items (bugs, features, and tasks) are tracked in the TODO.md file.

 > Questions, feedback, or just interested?
 Hit me up at my email **[hej@agustfricke.com](mailto:hej@agustfricke.com)** your input is always appreciated.

 ---